-You can use baking moulds.
-Always look at the inside of the mould, if the surface is glossy your casting will come out glossy, if the surface is matt your resin will come out matt/dull.
+Almost any silicone mould can be used for resin, so shop around in the baking section as well.
+Always look at the internal finish of the silicone mould.
+If the casting surface is glossy, your resin casting will come out glossy.
+If the casting surface is matt, your resin casting will come out with a matt finish as well.

 Alternatively you can download our volume list HERE

 You can also add water to your mould to determine what volume is needed.
 Always make sure that your mould is completely dry before casting resin into it.